tonyedwardspz/tonyedwardspz/blog/_posts/2023/may/2023-05-15-last-day-of-term.md

   - Teaching
 ---

-Today marks the tail end of my first year of teaching in an academic.
+Today marks the tail end of my first year of teaching in an academic context.
 My first 26 weeks of lectures and workshops will have been delivered at the end of today.
 It's been a fun experience that will continue to be a part of my professional mix long into the future.

 ## Teaching is rewarding

 When a topic clicks, the spark in someone's eyes is one of my favourites in the world.
-I don't think that will
+I don't think that will every get old.

 ## There's more to good teaching than it looks